alhasanmridha/stun/README.md

 ---------------------------------------------------------
 A C++ STUN client for getting NAT type and external IP

-This is a fork of stunserver originally created by gselbie (https://github.com/jselbie/stunserver) Compliant with the latest RFCs including 5389, 5769, and 5780.
+This is the cmake version of [stunserver] (https://github.com/jselbie/stunserver) originally created by jselbie.
+  Compliant with the latest RFCs including 5389, 5769, and 5780.
 Also includes backwards compatibility for RFC 3489.